 It’s not a tool that’s exclusive to marketers.
 You’ll find many studies and research articles that were created thanks to this great resource.
 It was even used to identify an influenza outbreak two weeks before the CDC was able to.
 (We’ll get to this one in a short moment.)

-The goal of this guide is to get you familiar with the Google Trends interface and instantly find ways to implement it into your SEO and keyword research workflow.
+Well, in this guide we’ll cover what Google Trends is (if you don’t know already) and we’ll get you familiar with the Google Search Trends interface and instantly find ways to implement it into your SEO and keyword research workflow.

 So, let’s get into it!

 Google Trends initially launched in 2006.
 However, it still lets you to view data all the way back to 2004.

 Google has built, shut down, and merged many different websites that used Google Search Trends data.

 One of which was a “Trends for Websites” tool that allowed you to compare the search traffic of two different websites.
 It was kind of like the free Similar Web tool, however it made use of more concrete data.
 Like many cool Google products, it was unfortunately shut down.

 Another was Google Flu Trends.
 It was a very insightful tool that did just what its name entailed – It let you view data on flu trends.
 It actually predicted the 2010 influenza outbreak (based on trends for common symptoms) 1 or 2 weeks before the CDC made an official announcement.